IuliiaKonovalova/e-commerce/README.md

 - [maggie](https://www.maggie.com/): for providing a free products' data and images to fill out the store with maggie products.
 - [barilla](https://www.barilla.com/): for providing a free products' data and images to fill out the store with pasta.
 - [LG electronics](https://www.lg.com/): for providing a free products' data and images to fill out the store with electronics.
+- [Elon Musk](https://twitter.com/elonmusk?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Eauthor): for providing a template for the twitter mock-up page;
+- [fashionunited](https://www.fashionunited.com/): for providing content for the newsletter;

 ---